dod-iac/terraform-aws-lambda-function/README.md

 }
 ```

-Use the `execution_role_policy_document` variable to override the IAM policy document for the IAM role.
+Use the optional `execution_role_policy_document` variable to override the IAM policy document for the IAM role.

+Use the optional `cloudwatch_schedule_expression` variable to schedule execution of the Lambda using CloudWatch Events.

 ## Terraform Version

 Terraform 0.12.
-Pin module version to ~> 1.0.0 .
+Pin module version to ~> 1.0.1 .
 Submit pull-requests to master branch.

 Terraform 0.11 is not supported.